In Cascais you’re curious

 Okay, so maybe this isn’t the best pun possible but it’s the best I could do with minimal effort.
 Really, to approximate the Portuguese pronunciation of the city it would sound something like kuhs-KYSH where the first vowel sounds like the vowel in soot and the second like the vowel in ice or fight.

-A little pre-history and a little history
+A little pre-history and a little history.

 As I noted in the initial post for this series, Cascais is something of a bedroom exurb of Lisbon.
-Although considerably less costly than in Lisbon, real estate in Cascais is relatively expensive for Portugal so the people who live there are likely to live away from the coast and the tourist areas.
+Although less costly than in Lisbon, real estate in Cascais is relatively expensive for Portugal so the people who live there are likely to live away from the coast and the tourist areas.
 For much of its settled history, the city and surrounding area was a relatively quiet fishing village that supplied much of the fish and seafood for Lisbon.
 In fact the most likely derivation of the town’s name is from the expression ‘monte de cascas’ meaning pile of shells.

 But let’s go back a little further in time.
 While there’s some evidence of late Paleolithic Age human habitation in the area, the first permanent settlements appear in the Neolithic with the best evidence provided from the natural grottoes where bodies were buried along with some sort of offerings.